 Correspondingly, increasing the velocity on a curveball while keeping the spin rate constant will proportionately increase the Magnus force as well, but since it is traveling faster the sideways deflection will not be greater.
 This is because the ball makes it to the catcher’s glove in less time then the slower ball; hence, the Magnus force has less time to act on pushing the ball sideways.
 However, greater velocity provides two challenges to the batter: 1) the batter has less time to react, and 2) the sideways motion of the ball is faster due to the greater Magnus force.

-NASA Curveball Simulator (2).
+You can see the effect of changing the spin rate and speed on the curve of a pitch online at the NASA Curveball Simulator (2).
 For example, an 82 MPH pitch with 25 Revolutions Per Second (RPS) will deviate from the center of home plate by 14 inches.
 An 82 MPH pitch with 33 RPS will deviate from the center of home plate by 19 inches.

 Seam Orientation